 Letter from Octavia (1599)

 Many of the works used by "Shakespeare" beyond those written by Daniel under his own name would have been available in the library of the Countess of Pembroke.
 Williams (2006) lists 219 works believed by scholars to have been used by "Shakespeare."
-And, of course, the knowledge and advice of the members of the Wilton Circle or those associated in other ways with Mary Sidney would have been closely at hand to someone serving as tutor to Mary's children and living at Wilton House.
-This would tend to explain the indications seen by some that "Shakespeare" was a group effort, Mary Sidney serving, perhaps, as a general editor.
+And, of course, the knowledge and advice of the members of the Wilton Circle or those associated in other ways with Mary Sidney would have been close at hand to someone serving as tutor to Mary's children and living at Wilton House.
+This would tend to explain the indications seen by some that "Shakespeare" was a group effort, Mary Sidney serving, in that scenario, perhaps as a general editor.
 Among the works believed to have been used by "Shakespeare," many of which were foreign or classical in origin, 24 were written by Mary Sidney or her associates listed in the following table, including six by Samuel Daniel.

 Persons Associated with Mary Sidney and Wilton House

 |Lived||Association||Travels||Known For||Shakespearean Attributions4|

 |1561–1621||Self||Wilton Circle, translation of the Psalms begun by #3, practiced alchemy||All of "Shakespeare's" plays and sonnets|

 |1554–1586||Brother||Astrophil & Stella,